Photo courtesy of Ben Cherry

 MPhil in Biological Sciences (Zoology)

-Thesis: The effect of microplastic pollution on the health and ecosystem functions of freshwater mussels
+Thesis: The effect of microplastic pollution on the ecosystem services of freshwater mussels

 University of Oxford, Oxford, England Oct 2016 - Jun 2019

 Dissertation: Ecological determinants of avian malaria prevalence and diversity in eastern Australia